cyberark/secretless-broker/docs/_posts/2018-07-30-conversion-to-go-modules.md

 ## Conclusion

 While our conversion was not as trivial as many other blogs have led us to believe, we were able to do this in about 16 dev-hours for two codebases.
 The changeover has reduced bloat and made dependencies much simpler/faster, and we are in good shape on this for the forseeable future.
-The project is in its early stages (still in beta), so there are still issues to resolve and ways to make the process even smoother, but in general `vgo` is looking like a much needed step in the right direction for Golang tooling.
+The project is in its early stages, so there are still issues to resolve and ways to make the process even smoother, but in general `vgo` is looking like a much needed step in the right direction for Golang tooling.

 ## Addendum